Birdletonbird6000/WHSTechNotes/journal.md

 | Michael| Vanilla   | Farewell Party |$37.00|
 | Emma   | Carrot    | Birthday       |$39.00|
 idk why it not working pls forgive 😔

+# May 5, 2025
+The 100 people would win.
+Eventually the gorilla would get tired.
+Even if the people were unarmed and untrained they would still win if they worked together.
+If they went one at a time they would probably lose.
+Some people would probably die or get broken bones or other bad injuries but they would win.
+I think its not irresponsible to make this kind of challenge go viral because it is just kind of a joke people talk about.
+Because there are many people agreeing and disagreeing with eachother, people are learning that it would actually be close and to not underestimate or overestimate human ability.
+This shows that anything could go viral online because it is a random idea and it first went viral in 2022 but is gaining popularity again.